Ori-nissim/Final-Project-SNP500-Prediction-and-Recommendation/README.md

 * fundamentalanalysis - fundamental data (companies annual financial reports)
 * new york times API for articles
 ### Modules and libraries used
-* NLTK - Natural langauge processing for getting the sentiment from the news articles.
+* NLTK - Natural language processing for getting the sentiment from the news articles.
 * Sklearn - Building the machine learning models
 * Matplotlib - Visualizing the data
 * Pandas - Working with data and manipulating it